NationalAssociationOfRealtors/reso-api-server/README.md

 ### Operation

 The RESO API Server can be run from the command line using a file created to customize operation.
-Please follow the procedure outlined in the **Configuration** section to create the file.
+Please follow the procedure outlined in the **Configuration** section to create the configuration file.

 ### Setup